vitalif/vitastor/docs/usage/disk.en.md

   by the `/sys/block/.../queue/rotational` flag.
 In hybrid mode, default object size is 1 MB instead of 128 KB, default journal size is 1 GB instead of 32 MB, and throttle_small_writes is enabled by default.
---disable_data_fsync 1
+--disable_data_fsync auto
-  Disable data device cache and fsync (1/yes/true = on, default on) --disable_meta_fsync 1
+  Disable data device cache and fsync (1/yes/true = on, default auto) --disable_meta_fsync auto
-  Disable metadata/journal device cache and fsync (default on) --meta_reserve 2x,1G
+  Disable metadata/journal device cache and fsync (default auto) --meta_reserve 2x,1G
   New metadata partitions in --hybrid mode are created larger than actual metadata size to ease possible future extension.
 The default is to allocate